huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_whitelist.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the Load Balancer whitelist resource.
-If omitted, the provider-level region will work as default.
-Changing this creates a new whitelist resource.
+* `region` - (Optional) The region in which to create the ELB whitelist resource.
+    If omitted, the provider-level region will be used as default.
+    Changing this creates a new whitelist.

 * `tenant_id` - (Optional) Required for admins.
 The UUID of the tenant who owns the whitelist.
 Only administrative users can specify a tenant UUID